tom-bjorkholm/config_as_json/doc/protected_api.md

 **Arguments**:

-- `old_keys_handled` - Old key names that were accepted during Reading an Old Configuration File (ROCF), for example by mapping them onto current names or by removing keys no longer used.
+- `old_keys_handled` - Old keys or paths that were accepted during Reading an Old Configuration File (ROCF), for example by mapping them onto current names, moving them to current paths, or removing keys no longer used.
 Moved paths are reported here as ``old.path -> new.path`` strings.
-- `rocf_vals_handled` - Keys that were filled with default values during parsing during Reading an Old Configuration File (ROCF).
+- `rocf_vals_handled` - Current paths that received values during
+  Reading an Old Configuration File (ROCF) because old input did not contain them.
 - `stderr_file` - Stream used for user-facing diagnostics.

 <a id="config_as_json.config_auto_change_hook.ConfigAutoChangeHook.old_key_handled"></a>